Sunday, 30 August 2020

 Sri Bhoothagreeswarar Temple / Bhoothagiriswarar Temple, Sirudavoor/ Siruthavur, Chengalpattu District, Tamil Nadu.

-During my last visit in 2013, this Shiva temple was under re-construction.
-Originally there was an entrance from south side.
-But during renovation an additional entrance was created on the east side.
-The moolavar and Ambal are kept out side under the temporary shed.
-The moolavar is white in colour.
-Rishaba’s head is facing side ( almost 90 degrees which is unusual ) There was a mandapam in dilapidated condition.
-Again I made a Visit on 24th August 2020.
+During my last visit in 2013, this Shiva temple was under reconstruction.
+Originally, there was an entrance from the south side.
+However, during renovation, an additional entrance was created on the east side.
+The Moolavar and Ambal are kept outside under the temporary shed.
+The Moolavar is white in colour.
+Rishaba’s head is facing the side (almost 90 degrees, which is unusual).
+There was a mandapam in a dilapidated condition.
+Again, I made a Visit on 24th August 2020.

 Moolavar : Sri Boothagireeswarar